sahinidisa/tiympc.github.io/photos.markdown

 **Date**: Thursday, May 18, 2023

-**Description**: On the day before my 23rd birthday, I drove up to San Francisco, sat in a coffee shop, spent an hour handwriting a short story about a medieval kingdom, and walked around the city camera in hand...
+**Description**: On the day before my 23rd birthday, I drove up to San Francisco, sat in a coffee shop, spent an hour handwriting a short story about a medieval kingdom, walked around the city camera in hand, sat in the San Francisco Public Library scouring through international books written in languages I could not understand...
 Sometimes you need to let your creativity out and have it do its thing.
 Oh, and I captured this absolute beauty of a photograph just hours later.

 ![San Francisco, California (Baker Beach)](/images/baker-beach-north-bay.jpg)